 How Do You “Chat” When Living Far Away From Grandchildren?

 (Just as a disclaimer, I am not representing any of these companies nor am I getting paid for any kind of review.
 I have added some links so you could read more about each one.
 I should also say that this is NOT a comprehensive list.
 There are many alternatives out there.
 These are just the ones that we have used personally. . .and they’re FREE!)

 Skype. . .well. . .

-Skype is by far one of the most well-known and often-used video chat options.
-And. . .if it’s working for you, great!
-However, it’s been one of the most frustrating options for us lately!
+Skype is by far one of the most well-known video chat options but not used as often anymore.
+Zoom has become the leader over the past couple of years.
+However, if you’re still using Skype and it’s working for you, great!
+However, it’s been one of the most frustrating options for us as of late!
 It seems we’ve had more and more issues trying to use it successfully.
 Have you had problems with it too?
 It definitely has had some glitches recently.
-So, If you have experienced some issues trying to use Skype, I have some user-friendly alternatives for you!
+So, If you have experienced some issues trying to use Skype, I have some other user-friendly alternatives for you!

 I’m starting with this one because it is well known.
 If you are an Apple junkie, then you are probably already familiar with Facetime.
 This one is a great alternative IF both ends have an Apple device.
 Apple does NOT make a Facetime product that works on Android or Windows.
 But, for iPhone, iPad or any Apple product, Facetime is a great solution!

 This one’s a newcomer to the scene. . .and my new favorite. . .Welcome Zoom!
 At first glance, this seems to be for business only, but it’s a great tool for us grandparents as many of us have learned!
 Downloading Zoom and setting up a meeting is so much easier than you may think.
 Plus, there are security measures that you can put in place to keep your get together with your grandkids safe and private.